 See also this Wikipedia article on Trix Express.

-What's your Trix Express worth?
+What's your Trix Express worth in 2021?
 Here are some recently sold items.